Best User Analytics Tools for SaaS

 However, similar to Mixpanel, Amplitude requires you to configure certain events before you start tracking them.

 But one aspect where Amplitude stands out from the rest is its generous free plan, which allows you to track up to 10 million actions.
 This is a lot by any standards.
-Apart from this, Amplitude’s paid plans aren’t quite affordable and can get increasingly expensive at an alarming rate.
+Apart from this, Amplitude pricing for paid plans isn’t quite affordable and can get increasingly expensive at an alarming rate.

-FullStory is a brilliant session recording platform, but it can also be quite handy as a user analytics tool because of its ability to track user interactions and create funnels to analyze user behavior.
+FullStory is one of the best web analytics tools for session recordings, but it can also be quite handy as a user analytics tool because of its ability to track user interactions and create conversion funnels to analyze user behavior.

-With FullStory, you don’t need to configure events to track user behavior.
-You can even track and measure “rage clicks” – which lets you know when a user is venting their “rage” on their mouse.
+By using a combination of session recordings, click map, and scroll map, you can see how users interact with your products.
+You can easily track and measure “rage clicks” – which lets you know when a user is venting their “rage” on their mouse.

 But… is there a catch?

-Well, yes – you can only get a price quote from FullStory upon request, which leads us to suspect that it might be rather high.
+Well, yes – this is not of the free web analytics tools you are looking for!
+You can only get a price quote from FullStory upon request, which leads us to suspect that it might be rather high.

 It might take a good amount of effort on your part to just pick the right set of user analytics tools.
-To sum up the process, you need to identify your business and product goals, set the criteria according to your needs, and pick the tools that meet these criteria.
+To summarize the process, you need to identify your business and product goals, set the criteria according to your needs, and pick the tools that meet these criteria.

 Want to get started with User analytics?
 Get a Userpilot Demo and see how you can get actionable user analytics and insights for your SaaS product.